jackbdu/redrawer/README.md

 # Redrawer

-A web application that creates sharable redraws of its users' drawings.
+A web application that allows its users to create sketches and share the process.

 # Motivation